Public Announcement: Career

-In 1999, a new song called "John Doe", from their album Don't Hold Back on Epic was released and was a minor R&B/Hip-Hop hit, which led to the album release being delayed.
+In 1999, a song called "John Doe", from their album Don't Hold Back on Epic was released and was a minor R&B/Hip-Hop hit, which led to the album release being delayed.
 A few months later, in 2000, a new lead single called "Mamacita" was released.
 It was a moderate success entering number 39 on the Billboard Hot 100.
 After that, "John Doe" was re-released and went on to enter the Hot 100 at number 95.

 Another single named "Man Ain't Supposed To Cry" was a top forty R&B/Hip-Hop hit.